anders94/api-docs/source/includes/_http-private.md

 }
 ```

 Cancels all open orders in a given market or, if no market is provided, all open orders in all markets.
 Optional POST parameter is "currencyPair".
 If successful, the method will return a success of 1 along with a json array of orderNumbers representing the orders that were canceled.
+Please note that cancelAllOrders can only be called 1 time per 2 minutes.

 ### Input Fields

 Field | Description
 ------|------------
-currencyPair | The base and quote currency that define a market.
+currencyPair | (optional) The base and quote currency that define a market.

 ### Output